myself-aas/Smart-Herbo/README.md

 - **Futuristic HUD UI**: A high-contrast, dark-mode interface designed for high visibility in field environments with real-time feedback loops.

 - **Cross-Platform Navigation**: Robust back button functionality with exit confirmation for both web and mobile platforms.

-## 🧠 Technical Architecture

-### 1. AI & Machine Learning Pipeline

-The app utilizes `tfjsService.ts` to manage a dual-stage inference pipeline:

-**Stage 1: Object Detection (COCO-SSD):**
-- Scans the camera stream for cow or horse classes.
-- Only when a subject is "Locked" with a confidence score greater than 0.60 does the system enable the biometric capture interface.

-**Stage 2: Custom Regression Model:**
-- Processes a dual-input architecture:
-  - **Image Input**: `[1, 180, 240, 3]` RGB tensor, normalized to `[0, 1]`.
-  - **Numeric Input**: `[1, 3]` vector containing Height, Length, and Heart Girth, normalized using `scaler_params.json` (Mean/Std scaling).
-- **Model**: HEART-Net (Hyper-dimensional EinsteinNet Agricultural Translator) - a hybrid cognitive architecture merging computer vision with physical ground-truth validation.

-### 2. The Weight & Confidence Algorithm

-To ensure reliability in the field, the system employs a Statistical Validation layer.
-It calculates the delta between the AI's neural prediction and the mathematical Schaeffer's Weight Formula.

-**Confidence Scoring Logic:**
-- **PRECISE (>95%)**: Neural prediction and Schaeffer formula are within 2% variance.
-- **NOMINAL (85-95%)**: Variance is within 10%.
-- **STOCHASTIC (<85%)**: High variance detected.
-The system suggests re-measuring the heart girth or improving lighting for the AI camera.

-### 3. Nutritional Science (Plantain Herb Requirements)

-The application calculates the specific dosage of Plantain Herb based on the animal's metabolic needs rather than total mass.
-This is crucial for herbs with high bioactive concentrations.

-**Scaling Logic**: The app uses a baseline of 50g of supplement per 200kg of body weight, adjusted using metabolic scaling principles.

 ## 🛠 Installation & Setup